dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/introduction.md

 ## Key consistency in web farms and Azure Container Apps

-If the developer has not configured data protection, ASP.NET Core sets an environment variable that makes the data protection keys read only.
+If the developer has not configured data protection in ASP.NET Core, the environment variable `autoConfigureDataProtection` is set to `true`.
+When `autoConfigureDataProtection` is set to `true`, the data protection keys are read only.
 Setting the data configuration keys to read only is designed to maintain data consistency in web farms and [Azure Container Apps](/azure/container-apps/overview).

 The `ReadOnlyDataProtectionKeyDirectory`, `DOTNET_ReadOnlyDataProtectionKeyDirectory` and `DataProtectionKeyDirectory` configuration values: